Search Results for

 tmLanguageResource.AddResource(_translationMemoryFilePath);

-Start by opening the TM to which the custom abbreviations and variables should be added:
+Start by opening the TM that will receive the custom abbreviations and variables:

 var tm = new FileBasedTranslationMemory(tmPath);

-In the next step, create a default language resources object.
-For each language a default language resources bundle is provided, which contains, for example, the most common abbreviations for that language.
-For English, it contains abbreviations such as Mr., Mrs., Dr., etc. As mentioned before, the variables lists are always empty by default, as the variables are custom items such as product names.
+Next, create a default language resources object.
+Each language includes a default language resources bundle with common abbreviations.
+For English, that bundle includes abbreviations such as Mr., Mrs., and Dr..
+As noted earlier, the variable list starts empty because variables are custom items, such as product names.

 var defaultBundle = new DefaultLanguageResourceProvider();

-Next, create a new language resources bundle object, which is added on top of the default bundle.
-That way, you leverage all the default resources, and add your own abbreviations, variables, etc. To do this apply the GetDefaultLanguageResources method to the default resources bundle object.
-This method takes the source language culture information as parameter, e.g. en-US.
+Next, create a new language resources bundle on top of the default bundle.
+This approach lets you keep the default resources and add your own abbreviations and variables.
+To do this, call GetDefaultLanguageResources on the default resources provider.
+Pass the source language culture, such as en-US.

 LanguageResourceBundle newBundle = defaultBundle.GetDefaultLanguageResources(CultureInfo.GetCultureInfo("en-US"));